seonman/HarmanDeveloperDocs/docs/_build/html/_sources/sdk-overview.txt

 What's Included
 ---------------

+- HKWirelessHD library and header files
+	- We provide two versions of SDKs.
+See below for the information.
 - License Agreement.
 Located within the root directory of the zip file.
 - This Document.
 Located in the HKWirelessHDSDK.zip (HKWirelessHDSDK/doc folder).
 There are two more documents available for developers.
 	- HKWHD SDK Programming Guide (available in HKWirelessHDSDK/doc folder)